By: Susan Dugdale

 The first step is to pull together ideas covering what you think you'd like to say.
 This is easiest done through brainstorming*.

-Either open a new document on your computer or get yourself a large sheet of paper.
+Either download the readymade brainstorm printable, open a new document on your computer or get yourself a large sheet of paper to work on.

 Put down as much as you can under each heading.
 If my headings don't work for you go with the first ideas that pop into your mind.
 Don't worry about spelling or writing full sentences.
 Let your mind run free.
 Write until you can think of no more.